-This page has been created to give you all the information you need to prepare for your online interview.
-It is essential that you read all of the sections carefully.
+This page has been created to give you all the information you need to prepare for your interview.
+It is essential that you read all the sections carefully.

-- There will be no requirement for you to attend the University at this time – your online interview will be conducted remotely using Blackboard Collaborate.
+- You will be required to attend the University – your interview will be conducted face-to-face, on campus.

-- You should now have received an email from our Admissions Team with the date and time of your interview along with your individual Blackboard Collaborate link.
+- You should now have received an email from our Admissions Team with the date and time of your interview.
 If you do not think you have received this, please contact our Admissions Team [email protected]

 - You need to confirm that you will be available for your interview by completing our interview reply form.

-- The interview has been structured in such a way as to enable you to demonstrate your commitment to becoming a teacher, your enthusiasm for your chosen age phase and for education more generally.
-You need to be able to show that you can engage in discussion, contributing both as a speaker and as a listener.
-You will also be given the opportunity to demonstrate the contribution that you, personally, could make to the PGCE programme and, ultimately, to the education of children.
+The interview has been structured to enable you to demonstrate your commitment to becoming a teacher and your enthusiasm for education.
+You need to show that you can engage in discussion, contributing both as a speaker and as a listener.
+You will also be given the opportunity to demonstrate the contribution that you could make to the PGCE programme and, ultimately, to the education of children.

 It is essential that you:

 - dress appropriately.
-You are not expected to be in formal wear, however you should present yourself as a future professional.
+You should present yourself as a future professional.

-- have read all the information on this preparation page and made a note of the items you need to have with you and any questions that you want to ask during your online interview.
+- have read all the information in this document and made a note of the items you need to have with you and any questions that you want to ask during your interview.